BedoyaAlban/reader-app/README.md

 ## Scripts

-Get your NewsApi Key and copy this code to your new project.
+Get your NewsApi Key and copy this code to your new project (Empty project) in the vocal assistant [Alan-Studio](https://studio.alan.app).

 ```javascript
 // Use this sample to create your own voice commands